DDorch/GraphVizLiveUpdateViewer/README.md

 Type this command line: `dotd.py [Name of the GraphViz file]`

 You can test the script with the example provided in this repository `dotd.py test_cluster.gv` and you will get the example window above.

+On some Windows configuration, the python file association doesn't pass the command line arguments to the python interpreter.
+If you meet this issue, refer to http://stackoverflow.com/questions/2640971/windows-is-not-passing-command-line-arguments-to-python-programs-executed-from-t